Tagore family

-The Tagore family (ঠাকুর পরিবার Ṭhakur poribar) has been one of the leading families of Kolkata, West Bengal, India, and is regarded as one of the key influencers during the Bengali Renaissance.
-The family has produced several people who have contributed substantially in the fields of business, social and religious reformation, literature, art, politics and music.
+The Thakur family, anglicized as Tagore family (Note: ঠাকুর পরিবার Ṭhakur poribar) was a prominent family from Bengal who were regarded as one of the consequential benefactors during the Bengali Renaissance.
+They were best known for their contribution substantially in the fields of business, social and religious reformation, literature, art, politics and music.
+The influence of Tagore family carried a significant amelioration in Bengali societies and is regarded as one of the reverenced families in modern day India and Bangladesh.

-The most prominent figures of this family include Dwarkanath Tagore, a pioneering industrialist; Rabindranath Tagore, Nobel laureate in literature; Abanindranath Tagore, a distinguished artist and more.

 Family history

+The Tagore family traces its ancestral origins to the Kushari Brahmins of the Bardhaman region in present-day West Bengal.
+A branch of the family later settled at Pithabhog in the Jessore region (now in Khulna District, Bangladesh) before migrating to Govindapur in Calcutta during the eighteenth century.

-They were Bengali Hindu Pirali Brahmin ('Pirali' historically carried a stigmatized and pejorative connotation) and originally belonged to a village named Pithabhog in what is now Khulna, Bangladesh.
+They were Bengali Hindu Kushari Brahmin and originally belonged to a village named Kush in what is now in Bardhaman region, West Bengal.
 They were the descendants of Deen Kushari who was granted a village named Kush in Bardhaman of West Bengal by Maharaja Kshitisura.
 Deen became its chief and came to be known as Kushari.
 The Tagores came to Calcutta from Khulna and started various business enterprises.
 The name 'Tagore' is an anglicized version of the Bengali name 'Thakur' which means 'Teacher' or 'God', and denotes respect since they were of a Brahmin caste.

 Background

 Tagores were Bengali Brahmins.
-However, Debendranath Tagore (father of Rabindranath Tagore) was one of the founding members of the Brahmo Samaj (Brahmo religion) along with Raja Rammohun Roy.
+However, Dwarkanath Tagore (grandfather of Rabindranath Tagore) was one of the founding members of the Brahmo Samaj (Brahmo religion) along with Raja Rammohun Roy.
 Europeans started coming to Bengal in the 16th century, resulting in the founding of Ugulim (Hooghly-Chinsura) by the Portuguese in 1579.
-The Bengal Renaissance of the 19th century was a remarkable period of societal transformation in which a whole range of creative activities – literary, cultural, social and economic – flourished.
-The Bengal Renaissance was the culmination of the process of emergence of the cultural characteristics of the Bengali people that had started in the age of Hussein Shah (1493–1519).
+The Bengal Renaissance of the 19th century was a remarkable period of societal transformation in which a whole range of creative activities – literary, cultural, social and economic – The Bengal Renaissance was the culmination of the process of emergence of the cultural characteristics of the Bengali Society.
 This spread over, covering around three centuries, and had a tremendous impact on Bengali society.
 The Tagore family attained prominence during this period through its unusual social positioning between Indian and European influences.